 You may be noticing a bit of a trend with awareness.

-Noticing the bigger picture of how you’re moving and positioning your body throughout the day can give valuable insights of what’s influencing your pain and discomfort.
+Noticing the bigger picture of how you’re moving and positioning your body throughout the day can give valuable insights into what’s influencing your pain and discomfort.

 Then notice how small corrections at your feet affect your whole body.

 Next, pay attention to your emotional response to the pain.